shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 In this course, you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse, set a refresh schedule for the data sources and created a data model.
-Now you are going to create a report.
+Now, you are going to create a report.

 By the end of this lab, you will have learned: